Netcentric/maven-ext-repos-from-env/README.md

 # Maven Extension: Repos from System Env

 This Maven extension allows to add additional remote repositories to the Maven execution by solely using OS level system environment variables (without touching `settings.xml` nor `pom.xml`).
-Furthermore it allows to place certain artifacts directly under `.mvn/repository` (see details in [below](#using-file-repositories)).
+Furthermore it allows to place certain artifacts directly under `.mvn/repository` (see details [below](#using-file-repositories)).

 While most of the time setting the remote repositories in the `settings.xml` (and potentially also in `pom.xml`) is the recommended approach, for cases where the `settings.xml` is not under the development team's control it can be useful to configure this extension.